-CULA120N Fundamentals of Baking 3 Credits
+CULA120N Fundamentals of Baking

-This course introduces students to the fundamental elements of baking science, ingredients, weights and measures, formula conversion, and storage.
-Topics include formulation of yeast-based products, the functions and properties of various flours, fats, sugars, leaveners, and other baking ingredients.
-Students will apply their knowledge in the production of various baked products.
-Prerequisite: CULA105N.
+This course introduces students to the fundamental elements of baking terminology, methods, science, ingredients, weights and measures, formula conversion, and storage.
+Topics include formulation of yeast-based products, the functions and properties of various flours, fats sugars, leaveners, and other baking ingredients.
+Students will spend lab time applying their knowledge in the production of various products.
+Proper sanitation and safety techniques on the bakery will be emphasized.
+Corequisite: CULA105N.